sbrandwoo/grunt-qunit-junit/README.md

 > JUnit compatible XML reporter for QUnit

+**WARNING**: This plugin is currently dependant on a branch of `grunt-contrib-junit`.
+This will be cleaned up in the near future, when more testing has been completed.
+[See the branch](https://github.com/sbrandwoo/grunt-contrib-qunit/tree/fail-events) for the changes.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._